ReTraCE Project Roundtable for industry and policy makers

-ABIS, partner of the ReTraCE (Realizing the Transition to the Circular Economy) project, will host an online Roundtable in order for the project 15 Early-Stage Researchers (ESR) to present their research activity to practitioners, industry and policy-makers.
-The event will also be attended by members of the Advisory Board of the consortium (the University of Sheffield, Universitá degli Studi di Napoli Parthenope, Universitaet Kassel, SEERC, Hogskolan Dalarna, University of Kent, Tata Steel UK, Olympia Electronics and Erasmus Universiteit Rotterdam) and other partners of the project from academic institutions, local and governmental authorities and private organisations.
+As a member of the consortium, ABIS will host an online Roundtable in order for the 15 ESRs to present their research to practitioners, industry and policy-makers.
+The event will also be attended by representatives of the consortium (the University of Sheffield, Universitá degli Studi di Napoli Parthenope, Universitaet Kassel, SEERC, Hogskolan Dalarna, University of Kent, Tata Steel UK, Olympia Electronics and Erasmus Universiteit Rotterdam), members of the Advisory Board of the projects and other participatns from academic institutions, local and governmental authorities and private organisations.
 Practitioners and policy-makers will be invited to the event.

-The project meeting will take place for 2 days on 11 - 12.05.2020 and will be connected to the ABIS Knowledge Into Action Forum 2020 with the annual General Assembly.
-The two events will be closely interconnected by the common focus on Circular Economy and the attendance to ReTrace meeting includes a free participation in the Knowledge Into Action Forum.
+The project meeting will take place over 2 days on 11 - 12.05.2020, right before the ABIS Knowledge Into Action Forum 2020.
+The two events will be closely interconnected by the common focus on Circular Economy.
+Attendance to the ReTrace meeting includes a free participation in the Knowledge Into Action Forum.

 The main aim of the ReTraCE project is the creation of a cohort of professionals capable of driving the transition towards the Circular Economy employable not only by research institutions, but also by public sector bodies (local authorities and national agencies) and manufacturing/service sectors (such as the ones represented in the consortium, including: metals industry; electric and electronic equipment manufacturing; construction materials; waste management).

 The main innovation proposed by the project will be the development of a holistic approach for evaluating and realising the transition towards the Circular Economy, involving knowledge and methodologies from multiple domains (including Supply Chain Management, Environmental Science, Environmental and Ecological Economics, Science and Technology Studies, Innovation Studies) and addressing economic, environmental and social issues.
 The trans-national, multi-disciplinary, multi-sector, multi-stakeholder approach proposed in this project aims to bridge the main gap in research dealing with the CE paradigm, that, to date has been characterised by a “silo” approach that has undermined theoretical development and knowledge transfer to practitioners